Orally Disintegrating Tablets

 fluvoxamine and other medicines taken for depression

-carbamazepine, a medicine used for mood stabilisation and to treat epilepsy
+carbamazepine, used for mood stabilisation and to treat epilepsy

 other centrally acting medicines (e.g. tranquillisers)